 - Research the car’s value.
 Check free online car evaluation websites to find out the average price of the car you plan to buy and trade in.

 - Look into financing before you choose a car.
-Ask about the financing terms, the number of months, down payment, interest rates, and finance charges.
+Ask about the financing terms (the number of months, down payment, interest rates and finance charges) if you plan to buy.
+If you plan to trade your existing car make sure to also research its fair trade-in value.

 At the Sale Site:

-- Check the condition of the engine, tire wear, and any sign of an accident.
-The TN Motor Vehicle Commission offers this detailed guide on what to look for.
+- Examine the car carefully.
+Check the condition of the engine, tire wear, and any sign of an accident.
+Take the car for a test drive.

-- Get a vehicle history report at vehiclehistory.gov.
+- Get a vehicle history report at the National Motor Vehicle Title Information System.

 - Review the contract carefully.
-Make sure all agreed upon repairs and warranties are written on the purchase contract before you sign.
-Never sign a blank, incomplete or unclear contract or buyers guide.
+Make sure all agreed upon repairs, fees, taxes, and warranties are written on the purchase contract before you sign.
+Never sign a blank, incomplete, or unclear contract or buyers guide.

 - Get the mileage in writing and ensure it matches the vehicle’s odometer.